-> Happy to be returning for my third year on the CDT Religious school staff.
+Happy to be returning for my fourth year on the CDT Religious school staff.
 My passion for Jewish life and learning has motivated me to move my teaching career from the public school sector as a Spanish teacher to working in an early childhood center.
 I grew up outside of Philadelphia, graduated from McDaniel College in Maryland, and moved to Boston to pursue and receive my Masters in Education (MAT) at Simmons College.
 My strong Jewish identity was formed in the small Reconstructionist congregation in which I grew up, then cemented during the five years I spent working at Camp JRF.
 I love the Boston area and the community here.
 I also love chocolate, I am a coffee snob, enjoy watching movies and theater, and will spend time curled up in front of any Jodi Piccoult book!
 Looking forward to another great year in Kitah Bet.

-> Kitah Gimmel (Third Grade)
+Kitah Gimmel (Third Grade)

 Lia Almekies is so excited to be joining the Dorshei Tzedek staff as the Kitah Gimmel teacher.
 She graduated from the University of Massachusetts, Amherst in 2017 with a degree in Public Health Education.
 She currently works in special education during the school year and on the beach at Camp Grossman during the summers.
 She can’t wait for a fun year of learning with Kitah Gimmel!